The following is a complete guide to branding in 2020. If you’re looking for some exciting, fresh ideas, you’re in the right place.

 It’s one thing to make sure all authorized parties are granted access to important branded materials.
 It’s another to ensure they’re used correctly and by everyone who represents the brand.

-One way to accomplish this is by adding a system of checks and balances.
+One way to accomplish this is by adding a system of tests or quick audits.
 For example, each campaign should be reviewed explicitly for any brand inconsistencies.

 2. Develop and Maintain Brand Guidelines